-- Religion and Culture focus - As from 2018 no new students will be admitted to the program Postgraduate Diploma in Theology (Religion and Culture).
-However, if you want to specialise in Religion and Culture, you register for the Postgraduate Diploma in Theology.
-For your research assignment you should research a theme that relates to Religion and Culture.
+The MPhil in Religion and Culture is preceded by a Postgraduate Diploma in Theology done with a Religion and Culture focus.
+You register for the Postgraduate Diploma in Theology, and for your research assignment you should research a theme that relates to Religion and Culture.

-- Students without any theological training, from a variety of backgrounds and disciplines and who have previously obtained for example a BSc, BA or similar degree. - Students with a three-year qualification in theology who do not qualify to continue with an MDiv, MTh or Postgraduate Diploma in Theology in Christian Ministry.
+- Students without any theological training, from a variety of backgrounds and disciplines and who have previously obtained a bachelor's (BSc, BA or similar) degree on NQF level 7. - Students with a three-year qualification in theology (exit-level NQF level 7) who do not qualify to continue with an MDiv, MTh or Postgraduate Diploma in Theology in Christian Ministry.

-- Any bachelor's degree or equivalent qualification, that need not necessarily be in Theology; or - An equivalent qualification from this or another university or seminary approved for this purpose by Senate or by the Executive Committee acting on behalf of Senate.
+- Any bachelor's degree (NQF level 7) or equivalent qualification, that need not necessarily be in theology; or - An equivalent qualification from this or another university or seminary approved for this purpose by Senate or by the Executive Committee acting on behalf of Senate.